Skip to main content

 • Extended Balcony (8J, 8K): These can be located anywhere onboard.

-• Aft-View Extended Balcony (8M, 8N): These cabins are at the back of the ship and have a view facing the ship’s wake, which are highly sought-after for many cruisers.
+• Aft-View Extended Balcony (8M, 8N): These cabins are at the back of the ship and have a view facing the ship’s wake, which is highly sought-after for many cruisers.

 • Forward-View Extended Balcony (8L): These have a view of the front of the ship but can experience more motion and wind.
 Some of these have shields to help with the wind.

 Extended Balconies on Carnival have larger balconies than standard balcony staterooms; however, the room is the same size as a standard balcony.
 The size of the larger balcony varies by stateroom.
 Some have significantly more balcony space, such as aft-facing cabins, while others are more minimal.
-In general, the extended balcony can vary from a few extra feet to double the size.
+Generally, the extended balcony varies from a few extra feet to double the size.

 Available: All Carnival ships